Tour Jewish Amsterdam with us, and discover the centuries of tradition behind today’s hip and progressive Dutch capital. Amsterdam strikes a delicate

 Perhaps the best place to start exploring Jewish Amsterdam is the lively and colorful Jewish Historical Museum.
 The first room is the former Great Synagogue (Ashkenazi) in which some guests are inspired to prayer because the original interior has been so carefully reconstructed.
-An exhibition entitled “Friday Night” tells the story of the pre-war Jewish community with the help of film, artifacts, and paintings.
+A film entitled “Friday Night” tells the story of the pre-war Jewish community.
 But the crowning achievement of the museum is the children’s section, which feels like a Jewish Community Center.
 Children bake miniature Challah in a hands-on kitchen.
-There are musical instruments to try out and a dream tent-like space just for kids.
 A “talking” brick wall with lips that move and speak, tells the harsh reality of what happened to Amsterdam’s Jewish community.

-The nearby Portuguese Synagogue, built in 1672, is definitely a highlight of Jewish Europe.
-Its high wooden arched roof is reminiscent of all the vanished wooden synagogues of Eastern Europe, and a larger-than-life size statue of Baruch Spinoza, the 17th century Dutch philosopher of Portuguese-Jewish descent can be found next to a large black marble stela remembering the Jewish citizens killed between 1940 and 1945.
+The nearby Portuguese Synagogue, built in 1675, is definitely a highlight of Jewish Europe.
+Its high wooden arched roof is reminiscent of all the vanished wooden synagogues of Eastern Europe, and a larger-than-life size statue of Baruch Spinoza, the 17th century Dutch philosopher of Portuguese-Jewish descent, can be found next to a large black marble stela remembering the Jewish Resistance.

-In the former Jewish quarter you can spot the date on Rembrandt’s house written as 5648!
-There is a memorial to the dock workers’ uprising against the Nazis.
-Marking many of the places where people were deported to Westerbork transit camp en route to Auschwitz, there are innovative memorials, and the main one is the Schouwburg or theatre, which the Nazis used as a deportation prison after first considering the synagogue.
+In the former Jewish quarter, on a house near Rembrandt’s house, you can spot a date written as 5648!
+There is a memorial to the general solidarity strike against the Nazis in February 1941.
+Marking many of the places where people were deported to Westerbork transit camp en route to Auschwitz, there are innovative memorials, and the main one is the Hollandsche Schouwburg or theatre, which the Nazis used as a deportation prison after first considering the synagogue.
 Today its exterior still resembles a 19th century theatre, but inside it is a powerful place of remembrance, where one does not think of the dead passively, but for a moment communicates with them by thought and feeling.